Design Automation Conference: Program

+The conference is usually held in June.

 Origins

 DAC is the oldest and largest conference in EDA, starting in 1964.
 It grew out of the SHARE ("Society to Help Avoid Redundant Effort") design automation workshop.
 Its originators Marie Pistilli and Pasquale (Pat) Pistilli were honored by the EDA community.
-Pat received the highest honor in EDA industry, the Phil Kaufman Award, for this effort and Marie was honored by having an award established in her name, the Marie Pistilli Award.
+Pat received the highest honor in EDA industry, the Phil Kaufman Award, for this effort, and Marie was honored by having an award established in her name, the Marie Pistilli Award.

 Up until the mid-'70s, DAC had sessions on all types of design automation, including mechanical and architectural.
 After that, for all intents and purposes, the focus shifted to electronic design.
 Currently, the topics at DAC also include embedded systems, autonomous systems, Artificial Intelligence hardware, hardware security, and Intellectual Property.

 Also until the mid-'70s, DAC was strictly a technical conference.
 Then a few companies started to request space to show their products, and within a few years, the trade show portion of DAC became the main focus of the event.
 The first commercial DAC was held in June 1984.
 As a rough metric of the importance of the trade show portion, about 6,300 people attended DAC in 2018, whereas ICCAD, at least as strong technically but with no trade show, drew perhaps a tenth as many attendees.